-The Company believes that it was classified as a "passive foreign investment company" under Section 1297(a) of the U.S. Internal Revenue Code (a "PFIC") during the tax year ended December 31, 2021 and may be a PFIC in future tax years.
+The Company believes that it was classified as a "passive foreign investment company" under Section 1297(a) of the U.S. Internal Revenue Code (a "PFIC") during the tax year ended December 31, 2022 and may be a PFIC in future tax years.
 If the Company is a PFIC for any year during a U.S. shareholder's holding period, then such U.S. shareholder generally will be required to treat any gain realized upon a disposition of shares, or any so-called "excess distribution" received on its shares, as ordinary income, and to pay an interest charge on a portion of such gain or distributions, unless the shareholder makes a timely and effective "qualified electing fund" election ("QEF Election") or a "mark-to-market" election with respect to the shares.
 A U.S. shareholder who makes a QEF Election generally must report on a current basis its share of the Company's net capital gain and ordinary earnings for any year in which the Company is a PFIC, whether or not the Company distributes any amounts to its shareholders.
-U.S. taxpayers should be aware that there can be no assurance that the Company will satisfy record-keeping requirements or that it will supply U.S. taxpayers with required information under the QEF rules, in event that the Company is a PFIC and a U.S. taxpayer wishes to make a QEF election.
-This shall not be construed as tax advice given by the Company and U.S. taxpayers are encouraged to consult with their tax advisor regarding the tax consequences of holding shares in the Company.
+U.S. taxpayers should be aware that there can be no assurance that the Company will satisfy record-keeping requirements or that it will supply U.S. taxpayers with required information under the QEF rules, in event that the Company is a PFIC and a U.S. taxpayers are encouraged to consult with their tax advisor regarding the tax consequences of holding shares in the Company.